Greg Lott

 Article About Greg Lott And Farrah Fawcett By Pat Culpepper

-The Comments Below Are part of the story From Pat Culpepper’s Article In Inside Texas.
+The Comments Below Are part of the story from Pat Culpepper’s Article In Inside Texas.
 Visit Inside Texas to see the whole story.
-I Have Added Photos To His Comments So The Readers Can Associate Pat’s Story with photos.
+I have added photos to his comments so that readers can associate Pat’s Story with them.

 Greg Lott had Hollywood looks and what was important to me, outstanding speed!
-His career at Texas was highlighted by brilliant interception returns in big games.
+Brilliant interception returns in big games highlighted his career at Texas.
 He also played kick returner with some success.
 I was long gone from the University of Texas when Danny and Greg played but I tried to keep up with them as best I could.
-I must admit that during my playing days in Austin I often picked out future “dates” from the University of Texas yearbook.
+I must admit that during my playing days in Austin, I often picked out future “dates” from the University of Texas yearbook.
 Those were the days…, and it wasn’t until my senior year that I settled down my dating activity to just one girl.
 No, it wasn’t what you think; they were movie dates, dancing dates or double dates with my teammates to events in Austin’s downtown or one of those great Mexican restaurants.
-I was not ever in the class of Greg Lott.
+I was never in Greg Lott’s class.
 His girlfriend was none other than what would later become Hollywood blonde bombshell Farrah Faucett!

 Greg as a player

-According to Greg they were more than serious, (whatever that meant) and they should have been married, but Greg stayed in Texas and Farrah went to Hollywood.
-She became famous with a beautiful striking face that featured piercing green eyes framed by flowing blonde hair.
-Her fabulous figure in a bathing suit adorned many a teenaged boys room and a few older “boys” as well.
+According to Greg, they were more than serious (whatever that meant), and they should have been married, but Greg stayed in Texas, and Farrah went to Hollywood.
+She became famous for her beautiful, striking face, which featured piercing green eyes framed by flowing blonde hair.
+Her fabulous figure in a bathing suit adorned many a teenage boy’s room and a few older “boys” as well.

 Farrah died of cancer in 2009 at the age of 62, even more beautiful than she was at 22, at least from her heart.
-For so many she left money and art treasures which she had earned and collected.
-Gregg told me that he began to see Farrah again in 1998 and they had a close relationship between where he lived in Austin and her home in Hollywood.
+For many, she left behind money and art treasures that she had earned and collected.
+Gregg told me that he began seeing Farrah again in 1998, and they had a close relationship while he lived in Austin and she was at home in Hollywood.
 It became a tabloid topic because she had split with actor Ryan O’Neal.

 Greg Lott and Ryan O’Neal